SLO-Driven Incident Postmortems

 The pre-SLO postmortem trap

-With SLO context: each minute of impact has a measurable cost; the trade-off conversations sharpen.
+- With SLO context.
+Each minute of impact has a measurable cost in budget; trade-off conversations sharpen.

 Four-section template